top of page

 Pipilo native plants owner Elliott Conrad

 Elliott Conrad, owner and founder of Pipilo, started the business after an obsession with growing native plants left him with more natives than space to plant them.
 He has a background plant biology, restoration, and aerospace engineering (look, it made sense at the time).
 He even did a little stint in the military, just to build character.
+He spent over ten years as an bio tech then ecologist for the US Forest Service Fire Sciences program, and even ran the Missoula Parks & Rec Conservation Lands greenhouse for a few years.
+When he isn't at the nursery, he is out trail running (always with an ulterior motive to collect seeds) or working with his two BLM mustangs.

 Elliott Conrad, Pipilo founder and owner.
 Seen here demonstrating proper solar eclipse viewing gear and technique.
 Feat.
 Zelda, RIP.